 Places to work

-SFS students may serve their internship and job commitments at any federal agency, independent agency, government corporation, commission, or quasi-official agency.
+SFS students may serve their internship and job commitments at any federal, state, local, tribal or territorial government organization, independent agency, government corporation, commission, or quasi-official agency with the approval of the Principal Investigator (PI).
 A list of these organizations is provided at USA.gov and USAJobs.

 Additional resources on working for the Federal government: